cloud-elements/devportal/docs/quickstart/integrate.md

 2. Click **Salesforce Contacts**.

-    The resources &mdash; or objects &mdash; available to you appear on the right side.
+    The Salesforce resources &mdash; or objects &mdash; available to you appear on the right side.
 Salesforce has many resources, but instead of scrolling through the list we'll search.

 3. In Search type `contact`.
 4. Click the **Contact** resource in the list.